aliwaziri10/marius-command-center/PLAYBOOK.md

 Repo: https://github.com/aliwaziri10/marius-command-center
 Supabase: https://supabase.com/dashboard/project/swnjzzejsuupecdgbzzf
-Zia is non-coder.
+Zarah is non-coder.
 Never ask her to explain the schema/structure - it's all below.
 Just tell her what to click.

-## Pipeline order
+## Pipeline order (CURRENT - do not use an older order)
-Topic Research -> Script Writing -> Narration -> Image Generation -> Video Generation -> Assembly -> YouTube Upload.
+Topic Research -> Script Writing -> Narration -> Video Generation -> YouTube Upload.
-Check STATUS.md for which stage the latest script is on, then help with the NEXT stage only.
+There is NO separate Image Generation stage and NO separate Assembly stage anymore. video_generation.py does both: generates a video clip per shot directly from text via Agnes AI, sizes each to match narration timing, stitches them together with narration audio, uploads ONE final file.
+Do not build or run a separate image_generation.py workflow even if old files/workflows for it still exist in the repo - they are abandoned, ignore them.

 ## Database (Supabase table "scripts")
-Columns: id, topic_id, narration_text, shot_list (jsonb - each shot has a "visual_description" field, NOT "description"/"visual"/"text"), status, narration_url, image_urls (jsonb array), video_urls (jsonb array), video_next_index (int), created_at.
+Columns: id, topic_id, narration_text, shot_list (jsonb - each shot has "visual_description" for the visual and "narration_excerpt" for its matching narration text), status, narration_url, video_url (singular).
-Status values in order: pending -> narrated -> images_generated -> video_in_progress -> videos_generated.
+Status values in order: pending -> narrated -> video_generated.
+Columns image_urls/video_urls/video_next_index still exist but are LEFTOVER/unused - ignore them.

 ## Storage buckets (all public)
-narration (.wav files), images (.jpg, named <script_id>_shot_<n>.jpg), video_clips (.mp4, named <script_id>_clip_<n>.mp4), final_videos (not yet used).
+narration (.wav), videos (final .mp4 per script - the only bucket video_generation.py uses).

 ## GitHub Actions secrets already set
-SUPABASE_URL, SUPABASE_SECRET_KEY, OPENROUTER_API_KEY, AGNES_API_KEY, HF_TOKEN (currently unused - video gen uses Agnes, not Hugging Face - HF_TOKEN can be ignored/removed).
+SUPABASE_URL, SUPABASE_SECRET_KEY, OPENROUTER_API_KEY, AGNES_API_KEY.

 ## Known gotchas already solved - do not rediscover these
-- shot_list field is "visual_description" not "description".
-- Kokoro voices file must be voices.bin (not voices.json) from the "model-files" release tag (not "model-files-v1.0").
+- Kokoro voices file must be voices.bin from the "model-files" release tag.
+Voice = am_adam.
-- Kokoro raw audio is too quiet - must normalize_volume() before saving.
-- Voice = am_adam (American), NOT bm_george (British) - Zarah explicitly chose Adam.
+- Agnes num_frames must equal 8*n+1 (e.g. 49, 169) - video_generation.py already handles this via round_to_valid_frames().
+- Agnes video result polling uses GET https://apihub.agnes-ai.com/agnesapi?video_id=... - NOT /v1/videos/{id}.
+Already fixed in current code.
-- Video generation uses Agnes AI (agnes-ai.com) - Zarah knowingly chose this over Hugging Face/LTX despite it being a newer, less established company, because free HF ZeroGPU quota (2-5 min/day) is too small for a 20-clip episode.
-Do not silently switch this back - ask first if considering a change.
+- Video generation uses Agnes AI (agnes-ai.com), a newer/less established company, chosen knowingly over Hugging Face/LTX due to HF's tiny free quota.
+Do not silently switch this back - ask first.
-- A green tick on a workflow does NOT mean it did real work - always verify counts in the database or files in the bucket.
+- A green tick on a workflow does NOT mean it did real work - always verify counts/files in the actual database or bucket.
+- IMPORTANT: file edits confirmed by Zarah as "done" have repeatedly NOT actually been committed on GitHub.
+Always verify via the GitHub API or by re-reading the file, don't just trust a confirmation.
+- video_generation.py has NO checkpoint/resume - if it fails partway through a 20-shot run, it must restart from shot 1.
+A single run can take 60-100+ minutes; this is normal.

-## Remaining stages to build
+## Remaining stage to build
-Assembly (ffmpeg): stitch narration + video clips (or images with Ken Burns pan/zoom as fallback) into one file per script, upload to final_videos bucket.
 YouTube Upload: needs Google Cloud OAuth setup first (not started), then title/description/thumbnail + containsSyntheticMedia disclosure field.

 ## Standing communication rules
 Always give exact URLs in copy boxes, combined with what to click, in the same step.
 Always spell out Ctrl+A then Delete before any paste-replace.
 Max 3-4 steps per message, wait for confirmation.
 Never write real secrets into any file - GitHub secrets only.
 Do not add third-party AI services without asking first.
+ALWAYS give full file contents when editing code, never partial snippets.